 White’s interest in these particular spaces, come about, in part because of the fact that these rooms where rented individually and the occupants had a certain autonomy over the look and feel of the rooms, this led to interesting forms of self expression, and these expressions where so vivid and enticing, he wanted to document all of them.

-So view the full project click HERE but beware as Nailsea People takes no responsibility for the search history on your computer!
+So view the full project go to https://jasperwhite.co.uk/Work/brothels/1 but beware as Nailsea People takes no responsibility for the search history on your computer!

-This video to promote his new book Man Caves has been made by London based photographer Jasper White.
+To promote his new book Man Caves a video has been made by London based photographer Jasper White.